 Salix Alba Vitellina (Golden Willow),

 Salix Triandra (Black Maul) grows fast.

 How to Make Willow Water

-Root azaleas, lilacs and roses by soaking two large handfulls of pencil-thin willow branches cut into 3 inch lengths in two quarts of boiling water and steep overnight.
+Root azaleas, lilacs, and roses by soaking two large handfuls of pencil-thin willow branches cut into 3-inch lengths in two quarts of boiling water and steep overnight.
 Refrigerate unused water.

 How to Protect Willow Hedges from Deer

 Deer will eat willow when there is nothing else to eat.
 But if you desire your edge trimmed periodically this might not be a bad thing.
 Willow rebounds quickly.
 Salix purpureas is the most bitter and therefore least-eaten willow.